-Building your brand presence on Facebook requires you to understand your audience, use the right tools at the right time, and consistently learn and improve your campaign as you go.
-To help you out, here are 11 effective marketing strategies for Facebook pages to promote your business and drive up your sales.
+Facebook remains one of the most popular channels for raising brand awareness, and with good reason—it’s one of the most effective.
+To build brand visibility on Facebook successfully, you need to understand your audience, use the right tools at the right time, and consistently learn and improve your campaign as you go.
+To help, here are 15 effective marketing strategies for Facebook pages to promote your business and drive your sales.

 1. Optimize Your Facebook Page

 One of the simplest ways to improve your Facebook brand presence is to optimize your Facebook business page.
 Having a well-optimized business profile can help build brand awareness, connect with your target audience, and boost conversions.